jmkraus/picochat/README.md

 ### Remove the quarantine flag

-Go in the target folder where you placed the binary and enter the following:
+Navigate to the target folder where the binary was placed and enter the following:

 `sudo xattr -rd com.apple.quarantine ./picochat`

-You need to enter your administrator PW to confirm.
-Then the binary does work.
+Enter the administrator password to confirm.
+Then the binary works.

 ## Usage